ATC-Industries/BigGain/CHANGLOG.md

 ### Refactor

-- Major refactoring to make code more readable
+- Major refactoring to make code more readable.
+- Introduced truncateDeviceName function to handle device name length issues.
+- Split Bluetooth initialization into initBluetooth function for better modularity.
+- Modularized scale initialization into initScale function.

 ### Fixed

-- Name length Bug
-- Loss of signal reconnection not working.
+- Fixed bug where device name would exceed BLE advertisement length limits.
+- Implemented reconnection mechanism to handle loss of signal.
+- Resolved issue where changing the device name from the client did not update as expected.

+### Added

+- Added logic to restart BLE advertising after device name change.

 ## [1.1.0-beta]

 ### Added

 - Add ability to change blutooth device name from BT service.

 ## [1.0.4]